GautamDeepak/EMM/EMM_Prac_06.md

 ```
 ![Figure 3.
 Cummulative EVI anomalies in Northern Australia](Prac06/cum_anamoly.png)

+*Note* that the dark red areas where we had negative anamoly where EVI has been decreasing over time and dark green we have a positive anomaly.

 7. Using the anomalies map above, explore the regions in the northern australia where there has been cummulation of eocsystem stress.